Diary of a Quilter - a quilt blog

 Find a local second-hand craft store to donate and support

-Another great option cropping up more places lately are second-hand CRAFT stores.
-These are stores that specifically geared toward accepting and selling craft specific goods.
+Another great option cropping up in more places lately are second-hand CRAFT stores.
+These stores are specifically geared toward accepting and selling crafting goods.
 For example here in Utah, Making Space Thrift is doing just this.
 It's a great spot to donate craft and sewing supplies because you know they'll end up in the hands of someone who appreciates them and it's also a great place to find supplies for a much lower price - and they even have a "free section".
 So great!

 Another example is FabMo in Sunnyvale, California that rescues fabric and materials from clothing and design studios in the greater San Francisco area.
 They then give away or sell for small amounts--promoting create reuse of fabric, tiles, etc.